 Chattanooga Workplace Discrimination Attorneys

 Despite being unlawful and socially unacceptable, discrimination still persists in our society.
 Many lawyers frequently handle matters concerning workplace discrimination in Chattanooga and across the state of Tennessee.
-A Chattanooga discrimination lawyer at Employment and Consumer Law Group understands employment law and has successfully advocated for individuals in court.
+A Chattanooga discrimination lawyer at Employment and Commerce Law Group understands employment law and has successfully advocated for individuals in court.
 An experienced employment attorney can pursue violations of federal discrimination laws such as the Americans with Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964, and the Age Discrimination in Employment Act (ADEA).

 What is Discrimination in the Workplace?

 Any member of one of the protected classes who a company did not hire, fired, demoted, or denied a raise or promotion may be a victim of discrimination.
 Even if they just had to endure a hostile work environment because of their membership in that class, they may have experienced discrimination.
 Discrimination is not always easy to prove.
 A demotion or failure to secure a job is not necessarily discriminatory.